-a.
-We must retrieve and create the .snp and .prc files for your session i. fesh <schedulename> -d b.
+- a.
+We must retrieve and create the .snp and .prc files for your session - i. fesh <schedulename> -d ii. feshp -d <schedulename> (prints snap summary and session notes)

+b.
 Legacy:

 - i.
 Retrieve your .skd file from CDDIS - ii.
 Drudg <sessionname>.skd - 1.
 Create the SNAP and procedure file. - 2.
 Print hardcopies of the schedule and session notes. - iii.
 Edit the session procedure file to insert station-specific parameters such as IF distributor attenuator settings needed for your station. - iv.
 Be sure to create a new procedure file for each session from the .skd or .drg file.